I was always too scared to try the Chelsea Chop, but after facing my fears and seeing the benefits, I now look forward to

 Once upon a time, I thought of gardening as something you approached with a kind of reverent hesitation.
-I’d tiptoe into borders, deadheading plants nervously, and prune only when absolutely necessary, as if I were trimming my own fringe with trembling hands.
+I’d tiptoe into borders, deadheading plants nervously, and prune only when necessary, as if I were trimming my own fringe with trembling hands.

-This is a man who patently is not, as I quickly learned, a tentative gardener.
 He doesn’t tiptoe: he charges into the garden armed with a pair of secateurs or a pruning saw.
 I once watched him cut a huge clump of sedum clean in half (at peak growth, no less) while I looked on in horror.

 “It’ll be fine,” he said, grinning.
 “Chelsea Chop.
 It’ll come back better.”
+And he was right.

 So, what is the Chelsea Chop?
 And what are the benefits?